 What Is Occipital Neuralgia?

 Occipital neuralgia is a rare neurological condition in which the occipital nerves, the nerves that run from the area where the spinal column meets the neck, up to the scalp at the back of the head, are injured or inflamed.
+The greater occipital nerve blocks normal function, leading to the onset of pain and discomfort.
 Inflamed nerves can come about as a result of head or neck trauma, and symptoms far exceed the basic headache most people experience from tension or discomfort.
-Instead, occipital neuralgia can cause shooting, shocking, throbbing, burning, or aching pain and headache that generally starts at the base of the head and spreads along the scalp on one or both sides of the head.
+Instead, this type of neuralgia can cause shooting, shocking, throbbing, burning, or aching pain and headache that generally starts at the base of the head and spreads along the scalp on one or both sides of the head.

 Symptoms Of Occipital Neuralgia

-Nerves within the cervical spine are responsible for the symptoms of occipital neuralgia.
-Because nerves are damaged in the cervical spine, it is possible that auditory and somatosensory pathways are also compromised, leading to additional symptoms of occipital neuralgia.
+Nerves within the cervical spine are responsible for ON symptoms.
+Because nerves are damaged in the cervical spine, it is possible that auditory and somatosensory pathways are also compromised, leading to additional symptoms.
 These may include:

 "Treble Health helped me reduce my tinnitus by about 80%, and now I can live my life again!"